Can HMRC hold Directors Liable for Tax?

 Can HMRC hold directors liable for tax?
 If so, who is Liable for Unpaid PAYE?

-Various rules apply to refer to PAYE debt, depending on the circumstances and if deliberate wrongdoing.
-If HMRC is therefore in error, they help the team member make up payments related to HMRC error by changing tax codes over the following tax period.
+Different rules apply to PAYE debt, depending on the circumstances and if deliberate misconduct occurs.
+If HMRC is in error, they help the team member make payments related to HMRC error by changing tax codes over the following tax period.

 Nevertheless, in the event, the error is by the team member.
 Then HMRC may challenge it through inspection for potential deliberate liability avoidance, and are the directors acting with due care and attention.
 Perhaps misfeasance on their part.
 If proven, then directors face liability personally.